rib/jsonwebtokens/README.md

 Creating an `Algorithm` up front means we don't have to repeatedly parse associated secrets or keys.

-Signing and verification is done with an `async` API to allow an `Algorithm` to potentially encapsulate a key set in the future.

 A builder pattern is used for describing verifiers so it should be possible to extend its configurability if necessary for different use cases.